Mel Machin

 Melvyn Machin (born 16 April 1945) is an English former football player and manager.

-A midfielder, he started his career at Port Vale in 1962, before he moved on to Gillingham four years later.
-He made his name at the club from 1966 to 1970, before he transferred to Bournemouth & Boscombe Athletic for a three-year spell.
+A midfielder, he started his career at Port Vale in 1962 before he moved on to Gillingham four years later.
+He made his name at the club from 1966 to 1970 before he transferred to Bournemouth & Boscombe Athletic for three years.
 In 1974, he signed with Norwich City, also playing on loan at American club Seattle Sounders, before he retired in 1978 – he was later voted into Norwich City's Hall of Fame in 2002.

 Appointed manager of Manchester City in 1987, he won them promotion out of the Second Division in 1988–89, before he left to take up the reins at Barnsley.
-In September 1994 he was appointed manager at Bournemouth, where he would remain for the next six years, managing them to a Football League Trophy final in 1998.
-He later served Bournemouth as Director of football between 2000 and 2002, before briefly managing Huddersfield Town in 2003.
+In September 1994, he was appointed manager at Bournemouth, where he would remain for the next six years, managing them to a Football League Trophy final in 1998.
+He later served Bournemouth as Director of football between 2000 and 2002 before briefly managing Huddersfield Town in 2003.

 Playing career

 Despite being a Stoke City fan, Machin started his playing career at nearby Port Vale, signing professional forms in July 1962.
-He made the odd appearance from October 1962 and 1964, after which point he started to appear rather more frequently.
+He made the odd appearance from October 1962 to 1964, after which he started appearing rather more frequently.
 He was not a favourite with Stanley Matthews or trainer Lol Hamlett as he had a habit of talking back to the pair, so he put in a transfer request in 1966.
 In all competitions he made 32 appearances, scoring 6 goals, being utilised mostly as an inside-forward.

-In July 1966 he joined Gillingham, where he attained regular first team football.
+In July 1966, he joined Gillingham, where he attained regular first-team football.
 After 156 league matches and 11 goals, Machin was signed in 1970 by Bournemouth & Boscombe Athletic, at the time managed by John Bond.

 His spell at Bournemouth ended after 110 appearances in December 1973, when he followed Bond to Norwich City, despite interest from Tottenham Hotspur and Crystal Palace.
 Converted to a full-back role, Machin played 117 appearances and scored four times for the club.
-He conceded a penalty in the 1975 League Cup Final defeat to Aston Villa at Wembley Stadium, handling on the line to prevent a headed goal from Chris Nicholl.
+He conceded a penalty in the 1975 League Cup final defeat to Aston Villa at Wembley Stadium, handling on the line to prevent a headed goal from Chris Nicholl.
 After problems with injuries he finished his career in 1978, following a brief spell in the NASL with Seattle Sounders, in which time he was named in the NASL All-Stars team.